plone/ansible-playbook/docs/proxy_cache.rst

     # X-Anonymous header to allow split caching.
     nonanonymous_cookies: __ac(|_(name|password|persistent))

-    # Adds miscellaneous VCL; see the template files for location
+    # Adds miscellaneous VCL in vcl_recv; see the template files for location
     proxy_cache_vcl_extra:

+    # Adds code inside backend stanzas.
+Most commonly used to set timeouts.
+    proxy_cache_backend_extra:

 Defaults are as indicated in the example.
 Don't change these without giving it some thought.